Have a garden in Toronto?

 Even small urban gardens can get messy with tangled weeds, crab grass, overgrown shrubs and perennials.
 Busy families want to be able to enjoy their gardens, not work all weekend in them!
 That’s where Gardens by Bonnie comes in.
-Gardens by Bonnie can do the following for your garden: clean-up, fix-up, weed, untangle, refresh, enliven, rejuvenate, improve, renew, update, revive, renovate, revitalize, invigorate … yes, just about any type of improvement!
+Using her garden design expertise, combined with decades of experience gardening in Toronto, she can quickly make your outdoor living space what you've only dreamt of!

 Outdoor living in Toronto is a brief few months between May (if we’re lucky) and September.
 With the right garden set up, your family and friends can enjoy months of serene, easy living, right here in Toronto!!
 Let Gardens by Bonnie help you with ideas, and move you outside

 If you have time to read through the rest of the Gardens by Bonnie website, Services, Before & After, Portfolio, Gardening Tips, or About, you’ll realize that we are not a lawn care gardening service.
 We offer a boutique style gardening service, treating each garden as though it were our own.
 Our focus is on quality results, and is for property owners who want an experienced, personal gardener, who is knowledgeable on the specifics of Toronto flora.

 Here are Bonnie’s Top 5 tips for a low maintenance garden in Toronto: